Brooke Siem

 Other Work

-In addition to her mental health advocacy work, Brooke is an award-winning chef and consultant.
-She is the Director of Research & Development chef for Otherworld™, co-author of the cookbook, Prohibition Bakery, and works one on one with a handful of select private clients.
-Her food writing has been featured in EatingWell Magazine, Esquire, Tasting Table, and more.
+In addition to her work in antidepressant withdrawal education, Brooke is an award-winning chef specializing custom meal planning & preparation for professional athletes.
+She is also the co-author of the cookbook, Prohibition Bakery, a Zagat 30 Under 30 honoree, and her food writing has been featured in EatingWell Magazine, Esquire, Tasting Table, and more.

 Other Work